What is DevOps?

 The concept of DevOps was known in 2008 when there existed utter chaos between the development and the IT operations team.
 DevOps evolved to provide an adequate solution to the traditional software development process.
 When the teams were in isolation, they faced issues which could not help achieve the desired results gaining unhappy customers and incomplete releases.

 DevOps is widely accepted IT practices across organizations and development and IT operation professionals.
-DevOps stresses on the concept of improved communication among the teams and departments for better collaboration.
+DevOps stresses the concept of improved communication among the teams and departments for better collaboration.

 Organizations are embracing the change to incorporate DevOps as a part of their work culture to improve collaboration, streamline and improve efficiency by simplifying their work.
 DevOps works on a cross functioning method which ensures that it delivers in the quickest frame of time, enhances flexibility and security.
 Let’s see some of the technical advantages of DevOps: